sass/node-sass/README.md

 `omitSourceMapUrl` is a `Boolean` flag to determine whether to include `sourceMappingURL` comment in the output file.

 #### outFile
-`outFile` specifies where to save the CSS.
+~~`outFile` specifies where to save the CSS.~~

+The `outFile` argument has been deprecated with the 2.0.0 release.
+You should instead write the results passed to the `success` callback to a file yourself.

 #### outputStyle
 `outputStyle` is a `String` to determine how the final CSS should be rendered.
 Its value should be one of `'nested'` or `'compressed'`.